rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 ## get

 This command lists one or more resources.
 It also prints a table of the most important information about an specified resources.

 Resources can be *scoped* or *unscoped*.
 A resource's scope refers to the accessibility of the resource.
-A scoped resource type will be deleteed when its scoped/related resource is deleted.
-Access to that resource type is controlled by authorization checks on the scope.
+A scoped resource type will be deleted when its scoped/related resource is deleted.
+For example, an API Service resource is scoped to a corresponding Environment resource.
+When that Environment is deleted, the scoped API Service resources will be deleted as well.

 An *unscoped* resource's availability/accessibility is *independent* of the accessibility of other resources.
+Deleting an unscoped resource only deletes that specific resource.
+For example, deleting a Webhook(which is an unscoped resource type) only deletes the specific Webhook you are trying to delete, and does not delete other resources.

 If the desired resource type is *scoped*, you will need to specify the scope name by providing the `-s, --scope <name>` flag.